yuanxizhang/quiz-game-frontend/README.md

 ```
 npx create-react-app quiz-game-frontend
 ```
-npm install react
-### Set Up the Store and Reducer and Action Creator

 ## Backend

 To build an API only Rail app with PostgeAQL database:
 ```ruby
 rails new quiz-game-api --database=postgresql --api